AnubhavGitHub07/HealthLens/README.md

 ### ⚠️ Medical Disclaimer

-*MediChat Pro is designed for **informational purposes only**.
+*HealthLens is designed for **informational purposes only**.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions regarding a medical condition.*

 ---